matthijsotterloo/Cody/README.md

-YCHackathon
+Cody
 ===========

-Repository for the Young Creators Hackathon!
+We made this project during the Young Creators Hackathon 2014!